kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 # Known Issues

-Problems running `kind`?

-This guide is aimed at warning users against known problems and documenting any known solutions / workarounds.
+Having problems with kind?
+This guide is covers some known problems and solutions / workarounds.

 It may additionally be helpful to: